arpa2/mkroot/doc/cmake-functions.md

 )
 ```

-Download files from a given URL, and install in `/root` for later processing in fixup scripts or other functions that we may add to this list.
+Download files from a given URL, and install in the root directory of the component's root file system for later processing in fixup scripts or other functions that we may add to this list.
+When a URL ends in a slash, no file name can be inferred.
+Downloads are cached in a `FetchedFiles` subdirectory under CMake's binary directory for the component.

 ## Adding OS Packages